Thijssen-Lab/NIAMH-MPCD/docs/InputGuide.md

 This is just meant to be a quick and dirty guide to the new MPCD JSON input system.
 It is not meant to be a complete reference.
 For basics on the JSON file format take a look at the tutorial series starting on [this page](https://www.w3schools.com/js/js_json_intro.asp).

-**Note:** The MPCD JSON input system has no bindings for MD.
-Please use legacy input for MD sims for now.
+**Note:** The MPCD JSON input system is unverified with MD simulations as of yet.

 Everything listed below should be in a single JSON file.
 Every parameter in the simulation can be fed in with a corresponding name/value pair.